 We thought the allergy gate was closed.
 She'd been to the clinic several years ago, was free of the allergies.
 Now that they were back, would there be any point in going back?
 Instead of treating that gates as locked, she went back.
 And within 24 hours her allergies were gone and have stayed gone for the last few months.
 What I'm trying to say here is simple.

-Through 2016, I ran into friends I thought I'd lost forever.
+Through the year, I ran into friends I thought I'd lost forever.
 I just had to dig further and deeper to find them and we were reunited.
 Most of the things I thought were doomed were just stuck on pause.
 When I worked my way through them, sometimes months later, they seem to magically open gates I thought were permanently locked.

 I really wondered if I should add this fourth point of “never giving up” in this piece

 It seems so very trite.
 So mundane.
 Yet, the story of Renuka's allergies, plus being able to find a long-lost friend was a matter of pure chance after giving up.
 It's not like I hadn't tried before.
 I did try.
 But then after a lot of persistence, I gave up.
 What this message is all about is to try again, a lot later.

 That gate at Marsha's school seemed locked to everyone.
 And yet it needed nudging.
 Who knows?
 Maybe the motorcyclist and the driver of the car loosened it just enough for me to yank it free.
 It's a lesson that you have to keep going long after everyone else (and possibly even you) have given up.

 And that was my the year in a nutshell.

 We are already in a new year.
 Last night I had my zero-gravity dream again.